MODERN COMPUTATIONAL TECHNIQUES - 2020/1

 Module code: PHY3042

 This module covers techniques in solving physics problems on computer in a more advanced way than lower-level courses.
-It combines use of scientific program libraries within low-level languages, with advanced algorithms, and parallel processing techniques, and introduces the high-level Maple package for analytic computation, with applications to solving differential equations.
+It combines use of scientific program libraries within Python, along with advanced algorithms for problem solving, and introduces the high-level Maple package for analytic computation, with applications to solving differential equations.

 STEVENSON Paul (Physics)

 JACs code: F343

 Prerequisites / Co-requisites

 Indicative content includes:

 • Differential equations in physics; Linear algebra approach to their solution via Python libraries; Introduction to Maple, survey of its capabilities, and application to solution of differential equations (4 weeks)

 • Algorithmic techniques: Optimisation; Neural Networks and machine learning, the Fast Fourier Transform (5 weeks)

 |Coursework||COURSEWORK ASSIGNMENT - 2||50|